2005 San Francisco 49ers season: Week 5: vs. Indianapolis Colts

-Week 7
+Week 7: at Washington Redskins

 The 49ers lost for the fifth straight time after opening the season with a win when they lost in a 52–17 rout to the Redskins.
 San Francisco could do nothing right, with Alex Smith getting sacked five times, losing a fumble, and throwing an interception.
 On the other side of the ball, the Redskins quarterback Mark Brunell tossed three touchdowns and Clinton Portis rushed for three more, rolling up 448 total yards.
 The 49ers, who had not scored in the fourth quarter yet this season, grabbed ten points in the period.
 The fifth straight loss dropped the 49ers to 1–5.

-Week 8
+Week 8: vs. Tampa Bay Buccaneers

 In a game in which both starting quarterbacks were out due to injuries, field goals were the norm: the 49ers' Joe Nedney scoring five of the game's six.
 In a statistically unimpressive game, San Francisco toppled the Buccaneers, who, prior to the game, had the best record in the NFC.
 With the victory, the 49ers snapped a five-game losing streak to grab their second win of the season.
 Buccaneers receiver Joey Galloway caught his 500th reception of his career.
 The win brought the 49ers up to 2–5 on the season.

-Week 9
+Week 9: vs. New York Giants

 For the second straight game, the 49ers failed to score a touchdown, this time managing only two field goals in the loss.
 Even while the Giants' offense struggled at times, their defense shut the 49ers down, preventing the 49ers from capitalizing on Giants' mistakes, such as allowing the 49ers four first downs on penalties.
 In a rare error, the 49ers only had 10 players on the field for the first play of the game, a 28-yard catch by Jeremy Shockey.
 The loss dropped the 49ers to 2–6.

-Week 10
+Week 10: at Chicago Bears

 After a scoreless first quarter, the 49ers took a three-point lead in the second quarter off a field goal by Joe Nedney.
 However, the game turned in the Bears' favor when Nathan Vasher ran back an attempted field goal 108 yards for a touchdown.
 The 49ers came within 5-point during the fourth quarter, but the high winds made it difficult to pass the ball.
 This, combined with a fumbled punt, doomed the 49ers to their seventh loss of the season, dropping them to 2–7.

-Week 11
+Week 11: vs. Seattle Seahawks

 In a shootout, the 49ers nearly came back from a fifteen-point deficit by scoring two touchdowns in the fourth quarter.
 However, the 49ers failed to score on a two-point conversion with under 30 seconds in the game that would have tied it and likely sent it into overtime.
 In the course of the game, the 49ers scored their first touchdown at home in sixteen quarters and also snapped a streak of 47 possessions without a touchdown.
 The eighth loss in nine games dropped the 49ers to 2–8.